-Despite the clear need for increased governmental support, legislators made $25 million in cuts to education and health spending and halved the judiciary budget, however added $65,000 for the Congress’ personal meals budget.
+Despite the clear need for increased governmental support, legislators made $25 million in cuts to education and health spending.
+They also halved the judiciary budget but added $65,000 for the Congress’ personal meals budget.

 Even more disturbing was the $25 million in cuts made to La Gran Cruzada Nacional malnutrition programs.

-According to many legitimate sources, nearly 50% of Guatemalan children under 5 are chronically malnourished and stunted however the president has said recently that this figure is only at 0.55%, something the media, nonprofits and the international community have widely discounted.
+According to legitimate sources, nearly 50% of Guatemalan children under 5 are chronically malnourished and stunted.
+However the president said recently that this figure is only at 0.55%.
+This is something the media, nonprofits, and the international community have widely discounted.

-About $12 million was allocated for reconstruction of entire towns after Hurricane Eta and Iota, however the same amount, about $12 million, was approved for the construction of a new building for Congress, which many consider an unnecessary expense.
+About $12 million was allocated for reconstruction of entire towns after Hurricane Eta and Iota.
+However, the same amount, about $12 million, was approved for the construction of a new building for Congress.
+Many consider this an unnecessary expense.
 Only 15% of the recommended amount was approved for a COVID-19 vaccine.

 Corruption runs deep in Guatemala, and the difference between upper and lower class is stark.
-Only 260 Guatemalans own 56% of the national economy with 0.001% of the population owning more than half of the country’s wealth.
+Only 260 Guatemalans own 56% of the national economy.
+0.001% of the population owns more than half of the country’s wealth.

 Following the civil unrest, Congress annulled the 2021 budget in addition to the two loans to finance it.

-Nevertheless, in recent days, a series of protests continued with protesters calling for the resignation of senior officials with demonstrations culminating in the burning of a public bus near the Central Square.
+Nevertheless, a series of protests continued with protesters calling for the resignation of senior officials.
+Demonstrations culminated in the burning of a public bus nearthe Central Square.

-On Sunday, November 29, The Chief Human Rights Attorney Jordán Rodas affirmed that the director of the National Police failed to guarantee the rights of protesters and reiterated his request to President Giammattei to remove the Minister of the Interior as well as the director of the PNC for their performance during the latest protests.
+On November 29, The Chief Human Rights Attorney Jordán Rodas affirmed that the director of the National Police failed to guarantee the rights of protesters.
+He reiterated his request to President Giammattei to remove the Minister of the Interior as well as the director of the PNC for their performance during the latest protests.

-The modifications to the 2021 budget could be presented in December or during the first days of January with the new version including proposals from various sectors.
+The modifications to Guatemala’s 2021 budget could be presented in December or during the first days of January with the new version including proposals from various sectors.

-Pionero Philanthropy partners with some outstanding nonprofits here in Guatemala who are making an impressive difference in their communities during these difficult times.
+Pionero Philanthropy members with outstanding nonprofits in Guatemala who are making an impressive difference in their communities.
 To support some of these fantastic causes, please contact us!